jrtashjian/omniform/readme.txt

 = Manual installation =

 Manual installation method requires downloading the OmniForm plugin and uploading it to your web server via your favorite FTP application.
 The WordPress codex contains [instructions on how to do this here](https://wordpress.org/support/article/managing-plugins/#manual-plugin-installation).

+== Screenshots ==

+1. OmniForm enhances Block Editor with a specialized form-only editing option.
+2. Save time with OmniForm's pre-designed, customizable form templates.
+3. Build forms seamlessly within a WordPress post or page with OmniForm.
+4. Track all OmniForm submissions and get email notifications within the WordPress dashboard.

 == Changelog ==